angelddaz/bridgetomasters/spreadsheets.md

 the scenes.
 Programming languages that we'll get into soon are the other way around; you see the code and the data is behind the scene.

 Spreadsheets are generally frowned upon by more high tech people for several issues that aren't super important right now.
+There are a lot of people who would recommend starting off the hard way.
+Just start learning R or Python.
+I'm more a big tent, slow is good, data practicioner and teacher.
+It's how I taught music and how I plan to teach data.

 ## I think it's more important that, as a beginner into the world of data, you *see* the data and how it can move and change with your clicks and typing.